-During the 2020 presidential election, Bruce served as ABC News’ lead campaign correspondent, extensively covering the Biden campaign from the primaries through major events including the presidential and vice presidential debates and the conventions.
-In November, Bruce reported around the clock for five straight days until a winner was projected in this historic election.
+As the senior White House correspondent, Bruce covered the Biden administration and the 2022 midterms.
+During the 2020 presidential election, she served as ABC News’ lead campaign correspondent, covering the Biden campaign extensively, from the primaries through major events, including the presidential and vice presidential debates and the conventions.
+In November 2020, Bruce reported around the clock for five straight days until a winner was projected in the historic election.

-In her prior role as senior congressional correspondent, Bruce helped lead the network’s coverage of the first impeachment trial of President Trump, as well as his second impeachment in 2021.
-From her perch on the Hill, Bruce covered the day’s major political stories, including the investigation into Russian interference in the 2016 presidential election, the Mueller Report, the fights for health care and tax reform, and the confirmations of Supreme Court justices.
-Throughout her four years in the halls of the Capitol, Mary conducted news-making interviews with top lawmakers and broke down the day’s top stories.
-In 2018, Bruce’s brilliant reporting on Kavanaugh’s confirmation to the Supreme Court was recognized by her peers on Capitol Hill by awarding her the Joan S. Barone Award.
-In 2020, Bruce was named the Tyndall Report’s Second Most Used Reporter across all the networks.
+In her previous role as senior congressional correspondent, Bruce helped lead the network’s coverage of the first impeachment trial of President Trump, as well as his second impeachment in 2021.
+From the Hill, Bruce covered the day’s major political stories, including the investigation into Russian interference in the 2016 presidential election, the Mueller Report, the fights for health care and tax reform, and the confirmations of Supreme Court justices.
+Throughout her four years in the halls of the Capitol, Bruce conducted news-making interviews with top lawmakers and broke down the day’s top stories.
+In 2018, her brilliant reporting on Justice Kavanaugh’s confirmation to the Supreme Court was recognized by her peers on Capitol Hill, awarding her the Joan S. Barone Award.
+In 2020, Bruce was named the Tyndall Report’s second most-used reporter across all the networks.

 During the 2016 presidential election, Bruce traveled around the country contributing to ABC News’ coverage of the presidential campaigns.

 Previously, she served as a multiplatform reporter covering stories ranging from wildfires in California to Pope Francis’ historic visit to Washington.
 She has also reported abroad, covering the refugee crisis in Europe and numerous presidential trips overseas.